 Pascha is a traditional Easter dessert made of cottage cheese, cream, butter and sometimes also egg yolks + loads of sugar and dried fruits.
-Now, how about plant-based Easter cheesecake? 😉
+Now, how about plant-based Easter chocolate cheesecake? 😉

 Needless to say, a much-much leaner yet so delicious and creamy plant-based Easter cheesecake is totally possible.
 I find that the best plant-based substitute for cottage cheese is soaked and blended raw buckwheat, whereas cashews and coconut milk give the needed creaminess, and sweetness comes from dried fruits as well as dark chocolate.